-You might already have “smart” devices and appliances installed throughout your home without knowing it.
-If you can access your thermostat from your smartphone or switch your lights on and off while you’re on the other side of town – those are considered to be smart devices.
+You may already have “smart” devices and appliances installed in your home without knowing it.
+If you can control your thermostat from a smartphone or switch your lights on and off while you’re on the other side of town – those are considered to be smart devices.

-Smart Leak Detectors
+Smart Leak Detection Systems